 In practice, it can be difficult for the injured to get the workers' compensation benefits they need.
 Employers and insurance companies often resist giving the injured the full amount they deserve.

-It can be very important for workers to have the help of an attorney at any point in the process after an accident.
+It can be very important for workers to have the help of a workers compensation attorney at any point in the process after an accident.

 State and federal laws prohibit workplace discrimination on the basis of race, sex, pregnancy, disability, national origin and more.
 If you have been wrongfully fired or mistreated at work due to illegal discrimination, you may be able to recover lost wages and other damages.